 He had no idea why she’d think she was dying she was a stronger force then the other version of her that he’d known so well.
 He wanted to comfort her even still.
 To assure her that she wasn’t the one who was gone.
 He took hold of her hand, and the moment they touched skin-to-skin, it was electrifying.

 It was an unrecognizable reality.
-There was an abundance of colors, the heat, the speed, it was an erotic symphony.
+There was an abundance of colors—the heat—the speed, it was an erotic symphony.
 No playing out to music, more to the sounds and the vibrations of energy that swirled around them.
-Protecting and carrying them to a place that transcended the seas, the earth, the sky.
+Protecting and carrying them to a place that transcended the seas, the earth, and the sky.

 She put her hand on his face, or was it her own she was looking at?
 No, she was there, a beautiful fairy, princess, queen.
 A glowing testament to the worlds they’d built, the places they’d visited, the people they’d loved.
 It was all there.